1994

 Adelaide also had recruited strongly.
 Tony Hall, the two-time Glenelg premiership forward who then played in two flags in six seasons with Hawthorn, returned to finish his career.
 And the Crows traded with Collingwood for Brett Chalmers, who had drafted him from Port Adelaide the previous year.

 But Adelaide finished the 1994 season in 11th place, well behind the finalists, and the Club was in the mood for change.
+Injuries certainly didn’t help.
+Mark Bickley, Tony Hall, Matthew Robran, Stephen Rowe, Nigel Smart, Rodney Maynard, Andrew Jarman and Greg Anderson all spent long periods out of the game.

 There were certainly no warning bells ringing early in the year.
 Adelaide advanced through three rounds of the pre-season Foster’s Cup to reach the Club’s first grand final.
 An extra-time win against West Coast was followed by impressive away wins at Waverley Park against Fitzroy and Collingwood.
-The Crows lost the grand final to Essendon in front of a crowd of 43,925 at Waverley Park by 34 points but they appeared to have had a solid preparation for the premiership season.
+The Crows lost the grand final to Essendon by 34 points in front of a crowd of 43,925 at Waverley Park but they appeared to have had a solid preparation for the premiership season.

 But after South Australia’s two-point win against Victoria – when ten Crows represented SA in what was described as one of the greatest games played – Adelaide lost ten of its remaining 16 games.